-Week 1 (March 18-23) Definition: Civility and Professionalism Textbook Chapters 1 and 2 Discussion (due March 21st) Assignment #1 (due March 23rd) Week 2 (March 25-30) Civility in the Home Textbook Chapter 3, Application 1 Discussion (due March 28th) Assignment #2 (due March 30th) Week 3 (April 1-6) Civility at School Textbook Chapter 4, Application 2 Test 1 (to be taken on Friday, April 5th, between 7:00 a.m. and 11:59 p.m.)
-Week 4 (April 8-13) Civility in the Community Textbook Chapter 5, Application 3 Discussion (due April 11th) Assignment #3 (due April 13th) Week 5 (April 15-20) Civility and Professionalism in the Workplace Textbook Chapter 6, Application 4 Discussion (due April 18th) Assignment #4 (due April 20th) Week 6 (April 22-27) The Dispositions of a Civil Person Textbook Chapter 7, Application 5 Discussion (due April 25th) Assignment #5 (due April 27th) Week 7 (April 29 - May 5) Personal Commitment to Professionalism and Civility Readings Test 2 (to be taken on Friday, May 3rd, between 7:00 a.m. and 11:59 p.m.)
-Course Evaluation Note: The instructor reserves the right to alter the schedule as necessary, but will notify of any adjustments and distribute a revised syllabus.
-EVALUATION:
+Week 1 (January 25-30) Definition: Civility and Professionalism Textbook Chapters 1 and 2 Discussion #1 (due January 28th) Assignment #1 (due January 30th) Week 2 (February 1- 6) Civility in the Home Textbook Chapter 3, Application 4 Discussion #2 (due February 4th) Assignment #2 (due February 6th) Week 3 (February 8 - 13) Civility at School Textbook Chapter 4, Application 2 Discussion #3 (due February 11th) Assignment #3 (due February 13th) Test 1 (to be taken on Friday, February 12th, between 7:00 a.m. and 8:00 p.m.)
+Week 4 (February 15 - 20) Civility in the Community Textbook Chapter 5, Application 3 Assignment #4 (due February 20th) Week 5 (February 22 - 27) Professionalism in the Workplace Textbook Chapter 6, Applications 1 and 5 Discussion #4 (due February 25th) Assignment #5 (due February 27) Week 6 (March 1 - 6) Dispositions of a Civil Person Textbook Chapter 7 Discussion #5 (due March 4th) ''' Week 7 (March 8 - 13) Final Evaluation ''' Test 2 (to be taken on Monday, March 8th, between 7:00 a.m. and 8:00 p.m.)
+Course Evaluation (on line by March 13th) Note: The instructor reserves the right to alter the schedule as necessary, but will notify of any adjustments and distribute a revised syllabus.
+Evaluation:

 Students are held to the George Mason University Honor Code.

 Students will read the textbook and supplementary reading materials (provided), watch instructional videos, actively participate in discussions, and fulfill assignments.
-Students are responsible for staying in contact with instructor via e mail regarding absence.
-Late arrival or early departure will result in a lower grade.
-Assignments, reports, research, and presentations are due on dates noted or no credit will be awarded.
+Students are responsible for staying in contact with instructor via e-mail regarding absence.
+Assignments, reports, research, and presentations are due on dates and at the times noted or no credit will be awarded.
+Students are expected to submit all assignments on time in the manner outlined by the instructor.
+Final grades are based on student performance on the evaluation items identified in the syllabus.
+Students should not request test or assignment 'do-overs' for extra credit, nor should they ask for extra assignments for the purpose of grade enhancement.
 This course will be graded on a point system, with a total of 100 possible points.
-97 - 100 = A+ (A grades indicate excellent performance on evaluated items) 93 - 96 = A 90 - 92 = A - 87 - 89 = B + (B grades indicate very good performance on evaluated items) 83 - 86 = B 80 - 82 = B - 77 - 79 = C+ (C grades indicate adequate performance on evaluated items) 73 - 76 = C 70 - 72 = C - 65 - 69 = D (a D grade indicates marginal performance on evaluated items) 0 - 64 = F (an F grade indicates unacceptable performance on evaluated items) Requirements:
+97 - 100 = A+(A grades indicate excellent performance on evaluated items)93 - 96 = A(A grades indicate excellent performance on evaluated items)90 - 92 = A-(B grades indicate very good performance on evaluated items)83 - 86 = B(B grades indicate very good performance on evaluated items)80 - 82 = B-(B grades indicate very good performance on evaluated items) 77 - 79 = C + 73 - 76 = C (C grades indicate adequate performance on evaluated items) 73 - 76 = C 70 - 72 = C- 65 - 69 = D (a D grade indicates marginal performance on evaluated items) 0 - 64 = F (an F grade indicates unacceptable performance on evaluated items) Requirements: